Why our Magnesium is so good

 Muscle fatigue, recovery and relief

 Magnesium is vital for normal muscle function and helps your muscles to relax.
-Low Magnesium levels can result in your muscles contracting too much, causing twitches or cramps, and fatigue.
-It is ideal for conditions such as restless legs and leg cramps, and commonly taken by elite athletes after training to support recovery of their muscles.
+Low Magnesium levels can result in your muscles contracting too much, causing twitches or cramps and fatigue.
+It is ideal for conditions such as restless legs and leg cramps and is commonly taken by elite athletes after training to support the recovery of their muscles.

 Psychological wellbeing and your sleep cycle